FrendsPlatform/Frends.Csv/README.md

    - [License](#license)

 # Frends.Csv
-RENDS Tasks to process CSV files.
+FRENDS Tasks to process CSV files.

 ## Installing
 You can install the task via FRENDS UI Task View or you can find the nuget package from the following nuget feed